 It’s not confined to retail.
 Finance, marketing and security are just some of the sectors where AI has been used to transform markets.
 And they are way ahead of the game compared to retailers.

 In its most simple form AI in computers takes decisions without user interaction.

 So is conditional formatting in a spreadsheet AI?
 Well, sort of.
 Whereas most software follows rules: “If this, do that, then do this otherwise stop,” what makes AI distinct is its ability to learn and apply that learning.

 Machine learning, as it is known, is often used interchangeably with AI.
 It is a key component in true AI applications.
 Don’t be fooled by the vendors who talk of AI but not of machine learning.

-AI should provide high-level automation with all the necessary interfaces for manual intervention.
+Artificial intelligence should provide high-level automation with all the necessary interfaces for manual intervention.
 It should be unified and developed specifically for the problem in question with objective-driven optimisation and predictive simulation.